Exile: History

+International law and contemporary use

+Denaturalization, or depriving a person of their citizenship, can be viewed as a modern form of banishment.
+Denaturalization does not necessarily result in an individual losing the right of legal residence in the country that revokes their citizenship, but it often does.
+Modern international law severely limits the circumstances under which a person can be deprived of their citizenship.
+Countries which permit the deprivation of citizenship after a criminal conviction for a serious offense include the Netherlands, Belgium, and France.
+Most states only allow the deprivation of citizenship if it will not cause the person to become stateless.

 Exiled heads of state

 In some cases the deposed head of state is allowed to go into exile following a coup or other change of government, allowing a more peaceful transition to take place or to escape justice.

 Avoiding tax or legal matters

 A wealthy citizen who moves to a jurisdiction with lower taxes is termed a tax exile.
 Creative people such as authors and musicians who achieve sudden wealth sometimes choose this.
 Examples include the British-Canadian writer Arthur Hailey, who moved to the Bahamas to avoid taxes following the runaway success of his novels Hotel and Airport, and the English rock band the Rolling Stones who, in the spring of 1971, owed more in taxes than they could pay and left Britain before the government could seize their assets.
 Members of the band all moved to France for a period of time where they recorded music for the album that came to be called Exile on Main Street, the Main Street of the title referring to the French Riviera.
 In 2012, Eduardo Saverin, one of the founders of Facebook, made headlines by renouncing his U.S. citizenship before his company's IPO.
 The dual Brazilian/U.S. citizen's decision to move to Singapore and renounce his citizenship spurred a bill in the U.S. Senate, the Ex-PATRIOT Act, which would have forced such wealthy tax exiles to pay a special tax in order to re-enter the United States.

 In some cases a person voluntarily lives in exile to avoid legal issues, such as litigation or criminal prosecution.
 An example of this is Asil Nadir, who fled to the Turkish Republic of Northern Cyprus for 17 years rather than face prosecution in connection with the failed £1.7 bn company Polly Peck in the United Kingdom.